€2 commemorative coins

 Legal tender throughout the euro area

 Each country that uses the euro as its official currency may issue two commemorative coins per year.
 These coins have the same features, properties and common side as normal €2 coins.
 What makes them different is the commemorative design on their national side.
 Only the €2 denomination can be used for commemorative coins.

 €2 commemorative coins are legal tender throughout the euro area.
 That means they can be used – and must be accepted – just like any other euro coins.

-Most of these coins commemorate the anniversaries of historical events or draw attention to current events of historic importance.
-The very first €2 commemorative coin was issued by Greece to commemorate the Olympic Games in Athens in 2004.
+Most of the coins commemorate anniversaries of historical events or draw attention to current events of cultural importance.
+For example, the very first €2 commemorative coin was issued by Greece to celebrate the Olympic Games in Athens in 2004.

-The Official Journal is the authoritative source upon which the ECB bases its website updates on euro coins.
-The reporting process, the translation into 22 languages and publishing lead to unavoidable delays.
-The coin pages on the ECB’s website cannot therefore always be updated as timely as users might wish.
+The Official Journal is the authoritative multilingual source upon which the ECB bases updates to its website pages on euro coins.
+The reporting process, translation into 23 languages and publishing can take some time.
+Therefore, please be aware that the coin pages on the ECB’s website may not always be fully up to date.